Data analysis in Excel is generally limited to crunching numbers.

 In comparison, tweets referring to Verizon mentioned common keywords such as Better network, New phone, Rewards, Thanks, and Quality Customer Service, without any topic standing out or indicating an engaging experience.

 Keyword extraction can completely change your Excel experience.
 There’s no need to spend your budget on hiring developers or AI experts in this day and age.
-With tools like MonkeyLearn, you can use a pre-trained extractor to get started right away to detect keywords from spreadsheets, gain more insights from your data, and enhance decision-making.
+With tools like MonkeyLearn, you can use a pre-trained extractor to get started right away to detect keywords in Excel data, gain more insights, and enhance decision-making.

-If you are looking for something more personalized, you can build your own keyword extractor in a few minutes and start increasing your team’s productivity by erasing time-consuming tasks.
+If you are looking for something more personalized, you can build your own keyword extractor in a few minutes and start increasing your team’s productivity by phasing out time-consuming tasks.

 Want to see keyword analysis models in action?
 Request a demo to learn how your company can make the most of machine learning tools.